thisisyoojin/Missing_pet_dataset/README.md

 # bark-ley project

 According to the research of pet insurers MORE TH>N, five dogs go missing in the UK every single day.
-This means that 10% of dog owners in Britain have sadly experienced in their lives — an estimated 807,000 dogs.
-Bark-ley project is started from a small gesture to help this situation.
+This means that 10% of dog owners in Britain have sadly experienced their dog go missing at least once in their lives.
+Bark-ley is started as a small gesture to help this situation.

-Currently, missing/found/stray dog data is scattered on multiple websites with different structure of data.
-Some websites have well-structured data while some relys on the vague descriptions.
-The data is also focused on the dog only, even though data nearby the last seen place might be cruicial to find the missing dog.
-The goal of this project to create a centralised dataset, which is consist of dog and location-based data.
+Currently, missing/found/stray dog data is scattered on multiple websites with different structures of data.
+Some websites have well-structured data while some rely on vague descriptions.
+The data is also focused on the dog only, even though data of the last seen place might be crucial to find the missing dog.
+The goal of this project is to create a centralised dataset, which is consisting of dog and location-based data.

 ### Directory Structure